Greek Nachos with Hummus

 Nutrition

 This recipe was originally published in 2017.
-It was updated in 2021 to add new photographs.
-The original recipe remains the same.
+It was updated in 2021 to add new photographs, and again in 2023 to add new content.
+The hummus nachos recipe remains the same.
 Enjoy!

 I love Sabra hummus and your light-snacking dinner sounds amazing!
 We do that kind of dinner quite often at home too.
 I have never heard of that show but now you got me interested!